Dinners and Milk

 - The guarantee element of State Pension Credit

-- Working Tax Credit 'run-on' (the payment you may recieve for a further four weeks after you stop qualifying for Working Tax Credit) - Free meals apply for these four weeks only
+- Working Tax Credit 'run-on' (the payment you may receive for a further four weeks after you stop qualifying for Working Tax Credit) - Free meals apply for these four weeks only

 Children are provided with a free carton of milk if they are under the age of 5 years old.
 If they are 5 and over, they are given free milk only if the child is in receipt of Financial Free School Meals (see Pupil Premium).
 This does not include Universal Free School Meals for Reception to Year 2.